Best Party

 The Best Party (Besti flokkurinn) was an Icelandic political party founded by Jón Gnarr on 16 November 2009.
-The party ran in the 2010 city council election in Reykjavík and won a plurality on the Reykjavík City Council, receiving 34.7% of the vote, defeating the Independence Party which received 33.6%.
-It was a member of the International Pirate Party, but not associated with the Pirate Party Iceland.
+The party contested the 2010 city council election in Reykjavík and won a plurality on the Reykjavík City Council, receiving 34.7% of the vote, defeating the Independence Party which received 33.6%.
+It was an observer member of the International Pirate Party, but not associated with the Pirate Party Iceland.
 Jón Gnarr announced that the party was to be dissolved after he stepped down as mayor after the upcoming local elections in May 2014.
-Many of the Best Party's members have joined Bright Future, although Jón himself stopped political participation.
+Many of the Best Party's members joined Bright Future, while Jón himself stopped political participation.

 The founder and chairman of the party was the former Mayor of Reykjavík Jón Gnarr.
 The party was founded several months after the Icelandic parliamentary election in 2009, and was closely related to the national Bright Future party, led by MP and Best Party Vice President Heiða Kristín Helgadóttir.

 The party's initial success is seen as a backlash against establishment parties in the wake of Iceland's 2008–2011 financial crisis.

 History

 The Best Party was founded in late 2009 by Jón Gnarr, an Icelandic actor, comedian and writer.
 Originally a joke party, it stated from the beginning that it would not honour any of its election promises.
-It claimed all other parties are secretly corrupt, and promised to be openly corrupt.
+It claimed all other parties were secretly corrupt, and promised to be openly corrupt.
 Among its original goals was to satirize common themes in Icelandic politics, partly by mimicking the standard phrases, idioms and jargon used by Icelandic politicians.

-However, since its electoral success in Reykjavík in 2010, the Best Party became more serious.
+After its electoral success in Reykjavík in 2010, the Best Party became more serious.
 It began to show a genuine interest in governing, and took a left-wing stance on many issues.
-Although Jón Gnarr identifies himself as an anarchist, the party as a whole was closer to the centre-left.
+Jón Gnarr identifies as an anarchist, but the party as a whole was closer to the centre-left.

 Since its founding, the Best Party developed into a full-grown political party with its own independent agenda.
 The theme song of the Best Party was The Best, by Tina Turner.
 Prior to the 2010 election, the party published a new version of the song with new, Iceland-specific lyrics.
 A music video was also made, featuring Ágústa Eva Erlendsdóttir.

-In late 2012, the party founded Bright Future with independent MP Guðmundur Steingrímsson, in order to contest the 2013 national parliamentary election.
+In late 2012 the party founded Bright Future, with independent MP Guðmundur Steingrímsson, in order to contest the 2013 national parliamentary election.
 Jón Gnarr, by then Mayor of Reykjavík, and Óttarr Proppé, a Reykjavík City Councilman, were candidates for the new party in that election.
 The Best Party's Managing Director Heiða Kristín Helgadóttir is also the chairwoman of Bright Future.